dharmaraj257/Create-a-simple-project-creating-AWS-s3-bucket-using-terraform-resources/README.md

-# Project: create a simple project creating AWS s3 bucket using terraform resources.
+# Create a simple project creating an AWS s3 bucket using terraform resources.

 Create Aws S3 bucket using Infrastructure as  tool terraform script

-Step 1:  Create a ubuntu server
+Step 1:  Create a Ubuntu server

-1. launch instance and give name ubuntu.
+1. launch an instance and give the name ubuntu.
-2.	select ubuntu and t2. micro-CPU.
+2. Select Ubuntu and t2. micro-CPU.
-3. download a new keypair.
+3. download a new key pair.

 4. select default VPC
-5. In security group allows ssh, https and http allow anywhere.
+5. In the security group SSH, https, and HTTP allow anywhere.
 6.	launch instance.

  ![image](https://github.com/dharmaraj257/Terraform-Projects/assets/100831265/c12f02f1-2429-4ad7-ba43-6296ed83f24f)

-Step 2: Log in to the ubuntu server using putty
+Step 2: Log in to the Ubuntu server using Putty
-1.	copy the public IPv4 and paste on the putty.
+1.	copy the public IPv4 and paste it on the putty.

-2. Select ssh and go to the authentication and upload the ppk file.
+2. Select SSH go to the authentication and upload the ppk file.
-3. Then put password ubuntu and log in.
+3. Then enter the password ubuntu and log in.

 ![image](https://github.com/dharmaraj257/Terraform-Projects/assets/100831265/36228471-a534-48a2-b842-c8d2d5c339e1)

 Step 3:	Update the server

-1.	use to update server use command
+1.	to update the server use the command

 2. Sudo apt update -y
 ![image](https://github.com/dharmaraj257/Terraform-Projects/assets/100831265/6f8dfa2f-9f7a-43b6-8c45-2e04ff977541)